-Teaching Online: Giving Instructions in an Online Class
+Teaching Online: Giving instructions in an online classroom

 James frequently asked a workshop participant to reformulate the instructions as a way of checking that we have understood.
 This is a good technique to keep students focused – they could be asked to repeat your instructions!
 However, I know from experience that the prospect of being singled out to answer a question from the teacher can be terrifying.
 You know your students best.
 You decide if this is an effective technique for your context.